Fair Housing and Discrimination

 Naperville, IL 60540

-- Attend an HAC meeting usually held on the first Monday of every other month at 6:30 p.m. at the Naperville Municipal Center.
-Please check the HAC meeting information or contact the HAC Staff Liaison to confirm the meeting time and date.
+- Attend an HRFHC meeting, usually held on the first Monday of every other month at 6:30 p.m. at the Naperville Municipal Center, 400 S. Eagle St. Please check the HRFHC meeting information or contact the HRFHC Staff Liaison to confirm the meeting time and date.

 Examples of Housing Discrimination